UDBIOCHE - BSc Biochemistry

 About the course and its strategy towards teaching and learning and towards blended learning/e-learning

-BSc (Hons) Biochemistry has been designed to produce graduates with a sound knowledge base and a high standard of cognitive, practical and transferable skills, who will be equipped to take up employment in medical research, in hospital and public health laboratories, and in the pharmaceutical, food and agricultural industries.
+BSc (Hons) Biochemistry has been designed to produce graduates with a sound knowledge base and a high standard of cognitive, practical and transferable skills, with the capacity for independent, evidence-based critical thinking, who will be equipped to take up employment in medical research, in hospital and public health laboratories, and in the pharmaceutical, food and agricultural industries.
 The analytical, numerical and communication skills developed by biochemistry graduates are also in demand in non-science-based careers such as accountancy, journalism and marketing.
 The aims of the single honours Biochemistry course are to provide the opportunity for students to explore the molecular, cellular and physiological bases of life processes.
 They will enhance their intellectual and practical skills necessary for the collection, analysis, interpretation and understanding of biochemical information and data as well as develop awareness of the ethical implications of the complex biochemical issues presented in the contemporary world.
-Students will develop skills of reflection and self-evaluation.
-The course will enhance employability awareness, professional performance and transferable evaluative skills, problem solving skills and communication skills.
+Students will be encouraged to develop skills of reflection and self-evaluation.
+The course will enhance employability awareness, professional performance and transferable evaluative skills, problem-solving skills and communication skills.